marko-knoebl/slides/src/sections/react-advanced/13-context-en.md

 ## Context

-Context is a means to provide values from a components to all components that are contained within it - without explicitly passing it through all intermediate levels.
+Context is a means to provide values from a component to all components that are contained within it - without explicitly passing it through all intermediate levels.

 ## Context